 The biggest mistake people make when talking about skills in an interview is stating their skills and not giving examples.
 Examples are just situations from your past experience that evidence each skill in action.
 Having examples will back up your claims and act as evidence, giving the employer reassurance that you really do have the skills they need.

 So how do you decide which examples to use when talking about your skills in an interview?
 It's actually pretty simple.
 Reflect on your past experience and think of times/situations when you've drawn on or used each skill.
 Ideally, these examples will be recent (in the last 2-3 years) and if they're from relevant roles/environments, even better.
-Use the STAR technique to structure each example and you’ll be really set to impress when evidencing your skills in an interview.

 Step 4: Listen to the question